 This is a depiction of what the pithouse would have looked like.

-Take your time as you explore the trails at Montezuma Well and discover the tranquility of a site still considered sacred by many local tribes.
+Take your time as you explore the trails at Montezuma Well and

 It is an easy walk from the rim of the Well down to the irrigation ditch.
 Once there, it is hard to leave this cool, tranquil place.
 If you are lucky, you may encounter a gentleman who visits about three times a week.
 He moved to the area three years ago and clearly has a passion for this place.
 He sits quietly listening and watching.
 We were fortunate to have a conversation with him as he shared some of his vast knowledge about this beautiful place...its history...what he experiences here during his quiet visits.
 He lets go the magic and the magic gives back.